Officials: Military leader killed in fighting for Yemen city

 Maj.
-Gen. Nasser al-Zubiani, who headed military operations of the government’s armed forces, was killed on the front line in the Balaq mountain range, south of the city of Marib, said the two officials, speaking on condition of anonymity because they were not authorized to talk to the media.
+Gen. Nasser al-Dhaibani, who headed military operations of the government’s armed forces, was killed on the front line in the Balaq mountain range, south of the city of Marib, said the two officials, speaking on condition of anonymity because they were not authorized to talk to the media.

-Al-Zubiani was inspecting government troops and allied tribal fighters trying to stave off the Houthi attack at the time.
+Al-Dhaibani was inspecting government troops and allied tribal fighters trying to stave off the Houthi attack at the time.
 Government forces had earlier advanced a few kilometers (miles) following fierce battles south of the city, one of the officials said.

 The rebels stepped up attacks on Marib in recent weeks, sending waves of fighters to try and breach government defenses.
 Hundreds died in the clashes, mostly rebels, the official added.